Beta Alanine Explained: Dosage, Benefits and Side Effects

 Recommended Dosages

-The benefits of beta alanine build gradually over weeks of use.
-Typical supplementation protocols look like this:
+The effects of beta alanine build gradually as muscle carnosine levels increase.
+Typical supplementation protocols include:

 - Loading phase: 4–6 g per day, split into 2–4 doses, for 2–4 weeks.

-- Maintenance phase: 2–5 g per day to sustain elevated carnosine levels.
+- Maintenance phase: 2–5 g per day to maintain elevated carnosine levels.

-Taking smaller divided doses helps reduce the likelihood of side effects.
-Some athletes also use sustained-release versions to limit any discomfort.
+Dividing the daily intake into smaller doses can help reduce the likelihood of side effects.
+Some supplements also use sustained-release forms for the same reason.

 Potential Side Effects